jaredpar/jaredpar.github.io/_posts/2008-02-24-synchronizationcontext-and-higher-order-functions.md

             }

-It would be easier if we could bind a delegate to a particular thread in such way that calls automatically marshal to the appropriate thread.??
-Imagine for instance if we could type the following in such a way that all invocations of "del" below would automatically marshal to the thread for the Control.??
+It would be easier if we could bind a delegate to a particular thread in such way that calls automatically marshal to the appropriate thread.
+Imagine for instance if we could type the following in such a way that all invocations of "del" below would automatically marshal to the thread for the Control.
 We could then freely pass this to any event source and not have to worry about what thread the event is raised on.